Jonny-exe/binary-fractions/binary_fractions/README.md

 Extract string representation from Binary instance.

-A method to get the Binary as a Fraction.
+A method to get the Binary as a string.
+It does not have a '0b' prefix.

 **Arguments**: